-I don't do it only for the good karma, as if whatever blend of things coming to me rides entirely upon giving drunks, addicts, sober people and the genuinely homeless a handout.
+I don't do it only for the good karma, as if whatever blend of things coming to me rides entirely upon giving drunks, addicts, sober people and the plainly homeless a handout.
 I'm sure it helps, but karma means 'action' and handouts are certainly not the actions most decisive of my character.
 One could even argue that the ability to give handouts is predicated in part on my own selfishness... which exists in the same breath as my loving nature, of which generosity is only one expression.

-You can politicize the act of not giving an addict money, but the story is always bigger than such evasiveness.
+You can politicize the act of not giving an addict money, you can offer food or nothing instead, but the story is always bigger than such evasiveness.
 That a panhandler might spend my money on choices I disagree with?
 Not that important.
 The stories surrounding the exchange, all the struggles and shadows that lead a person to the point of sitting on the sidewalk begging others for help in one form or another, whether out of desperation, laziness, or conscious manipulation... the point is to keep the stories going, and prompt people to their next chapters.
 If the addict shows disdain for your preferred offerings of food, clothes, or whatever they say the money is for, know that their fix might be the only thing that will lead them to the next chapter, however splendid or bleak its promise.

 You don't have to agree with someone to believe in them.
+Supportiveness is not ideological.

 More than a few insightful people in my life have remarked that the 'psychopomp' instinct is strong with me, to escort others 'to the underworld'... and back.
 I'll say I've had this mission and delivered on it by one means or another my entire life.
 As much as I take care to remind a beggar or addict that they are loved and appreciated, I give them resources with which to do what they want.
 It's just as big a catalyst as kind words, without any value judgment attached to outcomes.
 Transformation can read like chaos.